 Karuizawa Prince Shopping Plaza (軽井沢・プリンスショッピングプラザ)

 Just opposite Karuizawa Station’s south exit, Karuizawa Prince Shopping Plaza is Japan’s biggest outlet.
 Divided into 10 areas, more than 200 stores, restaurants, and cafes are combined!
 The plaza, surrounded by lush greenery, doesn’t just have high-end branded stores.
-There are also a couple of discounted item stores for you to hunt down amazing bargains.
+There are also a couple of discount item stores for you to explore, where you can find amazing bargains.
 Karuizawa souvenirs can also be bought there.

-But because the plaza is so big, it is best to plan ahead for efficiency even if you have plenty of time to kill.
+However, because the plaza is so huge, it is best to plan ahead for efficiency, even if you have plenty of time to spare.
 Walking for an entire day can be tiring!

-For those who are a Moomin fan, visit the Moomin Cafe (ムーミンカフェ), newly opened in late April 2023!
+For those who are Moomin fans, visit the Moomin Cafe (ムーミンカフェ), newly opened in late April 2023!

 Yagasaki Park (矢ヶ崎公園)

-Just a 5-minute walk from Karuizawa Station, Yagasaki Park is a relaxing park with a big lake that reflects the surrounding mountains.
+Just a 5-minute walk from Karuizawa Station, Yagasaki Park is a serene park featuring a large lake that reflects the surrounding mountains.
 If you are waiting for the next train, how about taking a relaxing stroll around the lake?
 Especially in summer, resting on the benches in the leafy area where nice breezes blow through will surely cool you down.

-In 2023, the Yagasaki Park Fireworks Festival will take place at 7:30 pm on the 16th of August.
+In 2025, the Yagasaki Park Fireworks Festival will take place at 7:30 pm on the August 16.

 If you plan to visit Karuizawa with young children, there are playsets to keep them entertained.
 They will also love seeing the ducks and maybe even the ducklings that live in Yagasaki Park!